Why is a positive mental health culture so important?

 Positive Mental Health Culture

 Buy-in from key stakeholders or key influencers such as the CEO will undoubtedly help.
 Ask them to take part in promoting wellbeing by being open about their own mental health and what they do to relieve stress.
 You can extend this to other leaders in the organisation, such as team leaders or departmental managers.
-Certainly, the more people who model good behaviors, the better.
+Certainly, the more people who model good behaviours, the better.

 Create a supportive environment for open dialogue